worldline/learning-ai/docs/src/servicesai/README.md

 [Google Collab notebook](https://colab.research.google.com/drive/1osoFUAxRbZayftaTlCtJIqlWlj_0c3sQ?usp=sharing)
 :::

-## CloudAI with GCP
+## CloudAI with Google Cloud

-GCP is a suite of cloud computing services provided by Google.
+Google Cloud is a suite of cloud computing services provided by Google.
 It includes a wide range of tools and services for building and consuming LLMs, such as Vertex AI, Google Colab, and ML Flow.

 ### Large Consumer-Facing